waxmittmann/battleship/Readme.txt

 Test coverage is getting there, but not as thorough as I would like.
 I would also have liked to implement a game runner to encapsulate the transitioning from state to state (currently done via a 'foldLeft' in the end-to-end test and demos).

+To the use of Option/Either and exceptions, I'm not quite sure I'm happy with the balance but the idea was to throw exceptions for 'unhandleable' errors, like errors during game setup, and to use 'either' for potentially handleable errors like the player attempting to hit a previously hit field.

 Structure
 -----------
 > BattleshipGame